 The Minister oversees the operations of the Trust, and ensures that the 'value and benefit' of ALT land is preserved for Aboriginal South Australians.
 This is done through:

 - appointing the Presiding and Deputy Presiding Member after consultation with the Trust

 - requiring reports and tabling of reports in Parliament

 - establishing a Commercial Development Advisory committee and its Presiding Member

 - having the power to direct the Trust to take certain actions in certain circumstances

 - having the power to suspend the Trust in certain circumstance.

-The ALT Board consists of eight Aboriginal members appointed by the Governor:
+The Trust consists of 8 Aboriginal members appointed by the Governor:

 - Karen Sinclair (Presiding Member)

 - Edward Newchurch (Deputy Presiding Member)